 Every town soon had a school, though few had prisons.
-As a result of the Old Deluder Satan Act, Massachusetts children spent twice as much time in school as children in Virginia.
+As a result, Massachusetts children spent twice as much time in school as children in Virginia.

 Children attended grammar school all year long for six days a week, except in the summer when they were needed to help on the farm.
 Most spent six or seven years in school.

 They learned from a primer and a hornbook, a printed alphabet sheet attached to a paddle.
 The most popular, The New England Primer, was published in the late 17th century.
 It included 26 couplets that taught the alphabet along with religious values.

 The Idle Fool